Robert Kraft: Philanthropy

-In 2020, Kraft partnered with Chinese company Tencent to purchase 1.2 million N95 masks to donate to medical workers in New York and Massachusetts to help combat the coronavirus pandemic, sending the Patriots' private team plane to China to pick up the supplies.
+In 2020, Kraft partnered with Chinese company Tencent to purchase 1.2 million N95 masks to donate to medical workers in New York and Massachusetts to help combat the COVID-19 pandemic, sending the Patriots' private team plane to China to pick up the supplies.
 Kraft initially negotiated for 1.7 million masks, but only 1.2 million fit on board.
 They were allowed three hours on the ground in China at Shenzhen Bao'an International Airport.
-The plane was used to deliver 500,000 vaccines to El Salvador in May 2021.
-Using the Patriots truck, they distributed 300,000 masks in New York City, 900,000 masks in Massachusetts and 100,000 in Rhode Island.
+The plane was delivered 500,000 vaccines to El Salvador in May 2021.
+Using the Patriots truck, they distributed 300,000 masks in New York City, 900,000 in Massachusetts, and 100,000 in Rhode Island.

 In May 2020, Kraft put his Super Bowl LI ring up for auction with proceeds designated to help feed those facing food insecurity as a result of the COVID-19 pandemic.

 Kraft lent the Patriots team plane to the University of Rhode Island Rams football team in October 2021 after the team's charter flight fell through.
 He covered all costs despite the URI Rams expecting to pay expenses through the team's budget.

 In April 2022, Harvard Business School announced the creation of the Robert K. Kraft Family Fellowship Fund, committing $24 million to benefit potential students with limited means to attend HBS.